 PHONE: 314-516-7274 (office) 7277 (lab)

-Disease ecology: In addition, we are always interested in applying our improved understanding of population dynamics to conservation of threatened populations.
-With the St. Louis Zoo's Wildcare Institute, our UMSL research group has undertaken a collaboration to survey diseases of the endemic and introduced avifauna of the Galapagos Islands, in collaboration with the Charles Darwin Foundation and the Galapagos National Park.
-The list of selected publications below and the full list available through the link will reveal this important interaction.
-We are finding pathogens of three broad categories: (1) those that seem to have arrived with the colonizing ancestors of the current endemic fauna and diversified alongside their hosts; (2) those that are more recent arrivals, perhaps through introduced or domestic animals; and (3) those that may have jumped from one host lineage to another since their arrival in the islands.
-These data, especially when combined with population genetic data on current and historic movement of host populations among islands, provide managers with important information on current threats and possibilities for remediation, as well as many opportunities for studies of interest to basic science.
+With the Saint Louis Zoo's WildCare Institute we work to survey diseases of the endemic and introduced avifauna of the Galapagos Islands, in collaboration with the Galapagos National Park and the Charles Darwin Foundation.
+We have found pathogens in three broad categories: (1) those that seem to have arrived with the colonizing ancestors of the endemic fauna and diversified alongside their hosts; (2) those that are more recent arrivals, perhaps through introduced or domestic animals; and (3) those that may have jumped from one host lineage to another since their arrival on the islands.
+These data, especially when combined with population genetic data on current and historic movement of host and pathogen populations among islands, provide managers with important information on current threats and opportunities for remediation, as well as many opportunities for studies of interest to basic science.